matthew-brett/math-atlas-wiki/ATLAS-build-step.rst

 * started by ``make`` (after ``configure``)
 * ``make`` compiles large C wrapper routine ``SRCdir/bin/atlas_install.c``.
   ``atlas_install.c`` is a very old file that could be rewritten for much greater beauty, but it doesn't really do much.
-Its just a wrapper that invokes all the parts of the ATLAS build system in a proper order.
+It's just a wrapper that invokes all the parts of the ATLAS build system in a proper order.
 It is ugly because it contains a bunch of commented out cruft from old installs, and it creates all the individual log files about the build.